TadiT7/treble_experimentations_wiki/Realme-Narzo-20-(aka-Realme-7i-EU).md

 ### 2. After unlocking bootloader and rebooting device, shut it down again and enter fastboot mode by pressing vol minus and power button together

 Assuming that you've already installed [Platform tools](https://developer.android.com/studio/releases/platform-tools) and is aware how to start the adb-fastboot shell , open platform tools in terminal/CMD (depending on os) and follow these steps ( Make sure that you've moved the appropriate vbmeta file you downloaded earlier in this guide to platform tools folder.
-Also move the phh/phh based gsi you've downloaded into platform tools folder and rename it to system.img )
+Also extract the phh/phh based gsi file you've downloaded and move the extracted img file into platform tools folder and rename it to system.img )

 `adb reboot bootloader `
 `fastboot reboot fastboot`